laddspencer/twitch-redis-bridge/README.md

 ```
 *client_id* and *client_secret* come from the Twitch bot/app registration process [here](https://dev.twitch.tv/docs/authentication/#registration).
 This package assumes you already have or can obtain these creds.
 Once you have them, simply plug them into your creds file.

-## First Run
-Since Redis is a fundamental part of this package, we take advantage of the fact that we can easily store and retrieve items from there.
-The items stored are the Twitch OAuth Access/Refresh Tokens.
-These are used each time your bot connects to chat (i.e. every time you run this script).
-The tokens are initially obtained by following the authorization procedure [here](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#oauth-authorization-code-flow).
-Once you grant your bot access, you will receive an Authorization Code; this code is fed to the script on the command-line with the **-c** option.
-After a successful connection, the Access and Refresh Tokens will be cached in Redis and automatically refreshed as needed; you should never have to use the **-c** option after this.

 ## Command-line Options
 When run from the command-line, the following options are available:
 ```